-The university may provide a moving and relocation stipend for a newly hired faculty or staff employee to move from their former residence to the new residence.
+William & Mary may provide a moving and relocation stipend for a newly hired faculty or staff employee to move from their former residence to the new residence.
 No additional moving and relocation reimbursement payments of any kind will be processed by the university.
 No additional budget will be provided from the university to cover the cost of a relocation stipend and related fringe benefits.

 Payments for moving and relocation stipends must be funded from the budget of the university department hiring the employee.
 The amount of the stipend is negotiable between the hiring department and it is subject to the unit’s budget availability.
 Stipends will be fully taxable income, per a provision in the Tax Cuts and Jobs Act, and will be limited to one per household.

 Language specifying the amount, terms, and conditions for the moving and relocation stipend is under the University Relocation Stipend Agreement (pdf).

 For an employee to be eligible to receive a moving and relocation stipend, the following eligibility criteria must apply:

 - The distance between the employee’s new work location and the former residence must be 50 miles greater than the distance between the employee’s old location and the former residence;

 - The employee must be hired into a full-time salaried position fort at least one year (twelve consecutive months) ; and

 - The relocation must be at the university’s request, not for the convenience of the employee;